mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Metaphors are another vehicle to explore concepts, and different means of representation are a valid from of inclusive communication.
 To explore this thought,  I will engage in some metaphorical analysis, some following many other researchers, and introducing some of my own.

 The metaphors below help an exploration of the development of cultural and social practice in this community.

-### The use of concepts of mediation and dual stimulation in this exploration of the development of agency - THEN REPERTOIRES ALSO?
+### The use of concepts of mediation and dual stimulation in this exploration of the development of agency -

 As previously explored, varied conceptions of agency exist including: instrumental, authorial and transformative agency [@matusov_mapping_2016].
 (See methodology chapter).